KarsvdBerg/ImagingProject/Main Project/Theory Janneke.md

 paper:  L.G.
 Hafemann, L.S.
 Oliveira, P. Cavalin, " Forest species recognition using deep convolutional neural networks", International conference of pattern recognition, pp. 1103-1107, 2014

- -best results were achieved by reducing the dimensionality of the images, in this work the original 700×460 images were reduced to 350×230, resampling using pixel area relation.
+ - best results were achieved by reducing the dimensionality of the images, in this work the original 700×460 images were reduced to 350×230, resampling using pixel area relation.
 This can prevent the model from overfitting the training set.

 paper: https://www.sciencedirect.com/science/article/pii/S0925231216001004